 Professors are an important influence in a student’s life, and Fercho credits several art professors for their part in her success.
-Peter Warren guided her to develop her drawing and painting skill set; Connie Landis encouraged her to compliment her art degree with an education degree; and, by sharing her story, Patricia Vettel-Becker inspired Fercho to push past her situation as a young single mother to achieve higher education.
+Peter Warren guided her to develop her drawing and painting skillset; Connie Landis encouraged her to complement her art degree with an education degree.
+By sharing her story, Patricia Vettel-Becker inspired Fercho to push past her situation as a young single mother to achieve higher education.
 In 2000, Fercho graduated with a bachelor’s degree in art and education.
 Eight years later, she returned to MSU Billings to take night classes while working full time.

 “I was full of ambition and low on funds,” said Fercho, adding that she would not have been able to achieve her Master of Science in Clinical Rehab and Mental Health Counseling without the help of family and scholarships.

 True to her mantra, Fercho generously shares her artistic talent.
 Beginning in 2012, she has donated annually to the Wine & Food Festival live auction.
 Fercho applies oil paints in the impasto style, creating a three-dimensional effect with thick layers using brushes and painting knives.
 Her vibrant, energetic works spark emotion in viewers, and her beautiful pieces are a highlight festival guests look forward to each May.

 “The most successful and happy people are the ones who give the most,” Fercho said.